 Jalapenos are medium-sized chili peppers with smooth flesh that hangs down.
 These peppers are typically consumed green, but they are rarely left unpicked to ripen and turn red, yellow, or orange.
 It is popular for cooking a variety of meals, but it is not recommended to feed pets, particularly guinea pigs.

-Can guinea pigs eat jalapenos?
-No, guinea pigs cannot eat jalapenos.
-These peppers are too hot and strong for the gentle stomachs of guinea pigs.
-As a result of consuming jalapenos, the stomach of the guinea pig’s might get upset, cramped or get painful.
+Guinea pigs cannot eat jalapenos.
+These peppers are too hot and strong for guinea pigs’ delicate stomachs.
+The guinea pig’s stomach may become upset, cramped, or painful.

 Nutrition Facts of Jalapenos